< Back to Fishing Programs

 Family and Community Pond Stocking

 More than 65,000 catchable-sized rainbow trout are stocked each winter from November through March across the state in Family and Community Fishing Program destinations.
-While most trout average just under a pound, a few 2-5 pounders will be stocked each year in random locations throughout the stocking season.
-Most locations will be stocked on a bi-weekly or monthly basis.
-The rainbow trout daily limit is five.
+While most trout average just under a pound, a few 2-5 pounders are stocked each year.
+Most locations are stocked on a bi-weekly or monthly basis.